crucial-project/examples/santa-claus/README.md

 `threads` package contains implementations of the problem with plain Java threads.
-`objects` is fully local.
+`crucial.examples.mandelbrot.objects` is fully local.
 Threads share memory.
-`objectsCr` is the same, but shared objects are decoupled in CRUCIAL.
+`objectsCr` is the same, but shared crucial.examples.mandelbrot.objects are decoupled in CRUCIAL.

 `aws` package contains the same implementation with `objectsCr` but the threads now run in AWS Lambda by using the `CloudThread` abstraction in